New Airbnb Rules in Scotland

 This framework ensures compliance with regulations and clarifies the application process and license duration.

-• License fees will likely vary across different local councils and depend on the size and capacity of your property.
+License fees will likely vary across local councils and depend on the size and capacity of your property.

 Accepting bookings or accommodating guests without obtaining a license beforehand is illegal.
 Failure to apply for a license in a timely manner could result in severe consequences.

-• You could also be banned from applying for a license for a period of one year.
+You could also be banned from applying for a license for one year.

-• During the period without a license you will not be allowed k to offer short-term lets.
+During the period without a license you will not be allowed to offer short-term lets.

-• Visit the local council's website for detailed information about short-term let licence fees and application procedures for accurate and up-to-date information.
+Visit the local council's website for detailed information about short-term let license fees and application procedures for up-to-date information.

 • B&B and guesthouse